Fantasy: Analysis

-There are other ways to view the fantastic, and often these different perspectives come from different social climates.
 In their introduction to The Female Fantastic: Gender and the Supernatural in the 1890s and 1920s, Lizzie Harris McCormick, Jennifer Mitchell, and Rebecca Soares describe how the social climate in the 1890s and 1920s allowed for a new era of fantastic literature to develop.
 Women were exploring new freedoms and becoming more equal in society.
 Public fears about such women in society, together with women's expanded roles, allowed them to create a new style of fuzzy supernatural texts.
 The fantastic sits on the boundary between the supernatural and the mundane; this is analogous to how many women no longer respected a boundary of inequality that had been created for them.
 At the time, women's roles in society were uncertain; this is similar to how the rules of the fantastic genre are rarely straightforward.
 This climate allowed for a genre resembling the social structure to emerge, in which the fantastic is never purely supernatural, nor can the supernatural be entirely ruled out.
 (Similarly, women were not fully equal yet, nor were they completely oppressed.)
 The female fantastic seeks to reinforce the idea that nothing is certain in the fantastic genre nor in the gender roles of the 1920s.
 Many women began to blur the lines between genders, removing the binary aspect of gender and allowing for multiple interpretations.
 In a new way, women began to possess more masculine or queer qualities without encountering as much resistance.
 The fantastic genre reflects these new ideas by breaking analogous boundaries in the supernatural realm, so that readers never fully know whether the story is supernatural.